palhimalaya/vegetable-price-prediction-/README.md

 ##vegetable-price-prediction-
 #minor project model
-You can add your country data set and train the model to predict the price of fruits and vegitables.

 You can learn by seeing the code in the repo or create own code according to dataset.

 ## How to Contribute 👨‍💻

+1) You can add your country data set and train the model to predict the price of fruits and vegitables.
+2) You can modify any new features in this code also.
+3) You can report any bugs also and can improve that.
+4) You can Create your own prediction model in any topic and language.

 ## Clone the repository